 There are a few things which will tell if your painter knows what he or she is doing.

-Preparation.
-If it is walls or wood work that is being painted, the area chosen should be smooth when finished, It is a good idea to feel the surface by running your hands on it, this is a sure way to know, not trusting just your eyes.
+1. Preparation.
+Whether it is walls or woodwork that is being painted, the area chosen should be smooth when finished.
+It is a good idea to feel the surface by running your hands on it, this is a sure way to know that the area was rubbed down before painting.

-All lines cut to ceiling, skirting, walls and windows should be sharp, with no brush strokes around plug sockets or light switches.
+2. All lines cut to ceiling, skirting, walls and windows should be sharp, with no brushstrokes around plug sockets or light switches.

-Drop cloths and dust sheets should be used plentifully, to ensure proper protection of your home and valuables, from dust and paint over spray from rollers etc.
+3. Drop cloths and dust sheets should be used plentifully; to ensure proper protection of your home and valuables, from dust and paint overspray.

-All gaps should have been caulked between skirting and architraves.
+5. All gaps should be caulked between skirting and architraves.

-Raw wood should be knotted before priming, a step often over looked, and one will not know till several months later, when brown marks appear on your wood work.
+6. Raw wood should be knotted before priming, a step often overlooked, and you will not know till several months later when brown marks appear on your woodwork!

-And remember a professional painter (or what ever trade) should always clean up after themselves.
+Remember a professional painter (or whatever trade) should always clean up after themselves.

-The painter himself /herself should also be of neat appearance both them selves and their van, this its self can be a good sign that you are on the right track.
+The painter him/herself should also be of neat appearance – both themselves and their van, as this itself can be a good sign that you have made the right choice in decorators.

-Last but not least check for insurance very important.
+Last but not least checking for insurance is very important.